hassancpu/LVI-Detection/README.md

 # LVI-Detection

-This repository contains code and models for detecting Lymphovascular Invasion (LVI) in breast cancer tissues using deep learning techniques.
+This repository contains code and models for detecting Lymphovascular Invasion (LVI) in breast cancer whole-slide images (WSIs) using deep learning.

-## Table of Contents
+## 📌 Table of Contents

 - [Overview](#overview)
 - [Framework](#framework)